01618830666

 Foxes and badgers may contribute to the spread of Japanese knotweed indirectly by disturbing the soil around the plant,

 which can cause fragments of rhizomes to break off and grow into new plants.
-Additionally, animals like foxes and badgers can create burrows and dens that may disturb the soil and lead to the spread of knotweed.
+Additionally, animals such as foxes and badgers can create burrows and dens that may disturb the soil and spread knotweed.
 It is important to note that Japanese knotweed is highly invasive and can spread quickly through human activities such as digging, landscaping, and construction.
-It’s crucial to take the necessary precautions to prevent the spread of this plant, such as properly disposing of cuttings and soil and avoiding the movement of soil or plants from infested areas.
+It’s crucial to take the necessary precautions to prevent the spread of this plant, such as properly disposing of cuttings and soil and avoiding moving soil or plants from infested areas.

 Japanese knotweed (Fallopia japonica) was the most prevalent invasive plant species in the United Kingdom.

 She was followed by Giant hogweed (Heracleum mantegazzianum) and Himalayan balsam (Impatiens glandulifera).
 Japanese knotweed is known for being difficult to control due to its extensive underground root system.
 Also, it can grow back quickly from even small plant fragments.
 It is widespread in many parts of the country.
-It is often considered a severe problem for its ability to cause structural damage to buildings and infrastructure.
+It is often considered a severe problem because it can cause structural damage to buildings and infrastructure.
 Despite this,

 Giant hogweed and Himalayan balsam are also considered invasive and problematic.
 Significant efforts are being made to control their spread and minimise their impacts on the UK’s natural ecosystems.